 - If any (other) big changes are coming up in your toddler’s life, like moving to a new bed or bedroom, start toilet training, or starting preschool, plan to get through them before the baby arrives.

 Books are powerful tools that help children identify and comprehend new feelings and situations.
-They spark up conversations between you about their doubts, worries, and mixed feelings about the new baby.
+They spark up conversations about their doubts, worries, and mixed feelings about the new baby.
 Plus, it’s a great way to spend one-on-one quality time cuddled up together!

-There are lots of amazing children’s books about pregnancy, adoption, and new siblings.
-Take a look at these:

-I’m a big sister! / I’m a big brother! by Johanna Cole: I personally love Johanna Cole’s way of telling this story through the eyes of an older sister or brother.
+There are lots of amazing children’s books about pregnancy, adoption, and a new sibling.
+For example, I’m a big sister! / I’m a big brother! by Johanna Cole.
+I love Cole’s way of telling this story through the eyes of an older sister or brother.
 The book talks about what to expect from a new baby and reminds older siblings that they are just as special.